aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

    Similar to Mean Square Error (MSE) but taking sum of absolute value of error.
 MSE gives larger penalization to big prediction error as compare to MAE.

-MSE, RMSE, MAE are  not very useful when outliers is present.
+MSE, RMSE, MAE are not very useful when outliers that is presented very extreme.

 4. R2